CiaranMcAleer/Tiktok-Multiviewer/README.md

 ---

-**Multiviewer grid for TikTok Live, YouTube, traffic cameras, websites, and more!**
+**Multiviewer grid webapp for TikTok Live, YouTube, TrafficWatchNI cameras, websites, and more!**

 ---

-Next.js-based multiviewer grid for TikTok Live.
-Also supports YouTube, TrafficWatch NI, website embeds, world clocks, maps, and notes.
-Modular and extendable.
+Next.js-based multiviewer grid webapp for TikTok Live.
+Modular and extendable to enable widgets for new providers to be easily added.
+The web-app features a sharing function where b64 can be used to encode a config into the link and share with others, enabling watchparty experiences.

 ![image](https://github.com/user-attachments/assets/47f504b1-6724-4d8b-93fa-cbd735c89919)

-## 🚀 Features

-- **Multi-platform:** Watch TikTok Live, YouTube, traffic cameras, and more in a single grid.
-- **Drag & Drop:** Arrange widgets freely with a modern drag-and-drop interface.
-- **Modular Widgets:** Add maps, world clocks, notes, and website embeds.
-- **Share Layouts:** Share your custom grid with a single base64-encoded link.
-- **Persistent:** Layouts and notes are saved and can be shared or restored.
-- **Dark/Light Theme:** Beautiful, responsive UI with theme toggle.
-- **Easy to Extend:** Add your own widgets with minimal code.

 > **Note:** Due to platform limitations, TikTok Live links must be opened in a popup window.